htadicha/hotelio-PP3/README.md

 - Google
 - ChatGPT
 - Stack-overflow

+## Dependencies:
+1. Python 3.x
+2. gspread library (Google Sheets API)
+3. oauth2client library (authentication with Google Sheets API)

+### Google API Setup:
+1. **Create a project on Google Cloud Console:** Go to Google Cloud Console, create a new project or select an existing one.

+2. **Enable Google Sheets API and Google Drive API:** Navigate to APIs & Services > Library, search for Google Sheets API and Google Drive API, and enable both.

+4. **Create Service Account Credentials:**In APIs & Services > Credentials, create a service account.
+Download the credentials as a JSON file (commonly named creds.json).

+5. **Share Google Sheet with Service Account:**Open your Google Sheet (make sure it has a worksheet named "Total Expenditure") and share it with the email in the service account credentials file.

 ## Future development
 This project will be enhanced in the future by connecting it to a database to ensure we have proper CRUD operations:Create, Read, Update, Delete by connecting it to a databse or even gsheet.